-Revenue was \$112.5 million and \$84.5 million for the six months ended June 30, 2021 and 2020, respectively, representing a period-over-period increase of 33%.
-Revenue was \$194.9 million and \$171.9 million for the years ended December 31, 2020 and 2019, respectively, representing a period-over-period increase of 13.4%.
-The increase in revenue period over period was driven by the following: (i) strong continued sales to existing customer base; and (ii) adoption of our leading Collect & Review offering in a term license model.
+Our revenue was \$246.2 million and \$194.9 million for the years ended December 31, 2021 and 2020, respectively, representing a period-over-period increase of 26%.
+The increase in revenue period over period was driven by the followings: (i) strong continued sales to existing customer base; and (ii) adoption of our leading Collect & Review offering in a term license model.

-Net income of \$11.4 million was generated and a net loss of \$5.3 million was incurred for the six months ended June 30, 2021 and 2020, respectively, representing a period-over-period increase of \$16.7 million.
-Net income of \$5.8 million was generated and a net loss of \$1.9 million was incurred for the years ended December 31, 2020 and 2019, respectively, representing a period-over-period increase of \$7.7 million.
-This growth primarily reflects the continued growth of our revenue and relatively smaller increase in operating expenses.
-Our growth is expected to also be supported by our continued investment in scaling up our business.
-Our Adjusted EBITDA for the six months ended June 2021 and 2020 was \$24.7 million and \$6.6 million, respectively.
-Our Adjusted EBITDA for the years ended December 31, 2020 and 2019 were \$31.1 million and \$19.3 million, respectively.
+Net income of \$71.4 million and \$5.8 million was incurred for the years ended December 31, 2021 and 2020, respectively, representing a period-over-period increase of \$65.5 million.
+This growth primarily reflects the continued growth of our revenue and relatively smaller increase in operating expenses and the impact of the financial income from presenting the Company's Warrants, Restricted Sponsor shares liability and Price adjustment shares liability at their fair value.
+Our growth is expected to be supported by our continued investment in scaling up our business.
+Our Adjusted EBITDA for the years ended December 31, 2021 and 2020 were \$47.9 million and \$31.1 million, respectively.